Thought Flow Nets: From Single Predictions to Trains of Model Thought: Thought Flow Networks

-\paragraph{Monte Carlo dropout stabilization} The gradient $\nabla_{\vec{\hat{z}}^{(i)}} s$ is deterministic.
-In a model variant, we also explore the impact on the thought flow when we \textit{sample} gradients instead.
-For this, we use the dropped-out encoding as described in \Cref{sec:correction_head} and sample five gradients for every step using Monte Carlo Dropout sampling (MCDrop) \cite{gal_dropout_2016}.
+\paragraph{Monte Carlo Dropout Stabilization.} The gradient $\nabla_{\vec{\hat{z}}^{(i)}} s$ is deterministic but can --- as we find in preliminariy experiments --- be sensitive to small changes in the input representation $\phi(\vec{x})$.
+We therefore stabilize our correction gradient estimation by \textit{sampling} and averaging gradients instead.
+For this, we use the dropped-out input encoding from \Cref{eq:correction_input} and sample five gradients for every step using MCDrop \cite{gal_dropout_2016}.